lukemccrea/penman.js/Documentation/penman.md

 `create(element, options)`

 Creates a new Penman editor inside of the specified element with the specified options.
+Returns an editor object.